captain-7/formula-crafter/README.md

 # formula-crafter

-This website have all the formulas of 10th 11th and 12th.
+This website have all the maths formulas of 10th, 11th and 12th.